jhiesey/stream-http/README.md

 * `message.trailers` and `message.rawTrailers` will remain empty.
 * Redirects are followed silently by the browser, so it isn't possible to access the 301/302 redirect pages.
-* The `timeout` event and `setTimeout` functions, which operate on the underlying socket, are not available.
-However, see `options.timeout` above.
+* The `timeout` event/option and `setTimeout` functions, which operate on the underlying socket, are not available.
+However, see `options.requestTimeout` above.

 ## Example